emilyjspencer/Notes/OOP/OOP.md

 # Inheritance

+* Inheritance helps you to reduce redundant code - makes code more DRY
 * Inheritance allows you to create a more specific and specialized version of a class
 * The parent class is the super class or base class
 * The child class is the sub class or derived class